 You can’t force happiness: how 3 LA companies keep employees engaged

-Keeping your employees happy — or keeping them at all— can be a difficult hurdle for many startups and tech companies.
+Keeping your employees engaged — or keeping them at all— can be a difficult hurdle for many startups and tech companies.

 In an industry with an unprecedented turnover rate, three LA companies (that are hiring right now) shared their retention strategies as they look to expand their teams.